We got some more Louis Free on the Today Show with Katie Couric challenging his objectivity.

 They wanted Clinton to be the deputy vice whatever of the world with Mandela running the show.

-So don't, I mean, but but this is just, you know, we're having fun with it, but the best the vast majority of people that flee for their lives are fleeing other human beings, generally found in their government, comprised of their armies and police forces.
+So don't, I mean, but this, this is just, you know, we're having fun with it, but the vast majority of people that flee for their lives are fleeing other human beings, generally found in their government, comprised of their armies and police forces.

-The uh John Kerry uh campaign, and there is one, carries around, he's he's he's fiddling around in uh in Iowa and New Hampshire, by the way, and there's there's only one reason to do that uh in a year like this.
+He's fiddling around in Iowa and New Hampshire, by the way, and there's only one reason to do that in a year like this.

-Democrat lawmakers, including Massachusetts Senator John Kerry want the administration to add two billion dollars to an energy program that helps low-income families pay their utility bills.
+Democrat lawmakers, including Massachusetts Senator John Kerry, want the administration to add $2 billion to an energy program that helps low-income families pay their utility bills.

-Carrie says that funding for the program is not kept up with rising fuel prices.
+Kerry says that funding for the program has not kept up with rising fuel prices.

-The director of Catholic Social Services in Pennsylvania calls it a life and death uh situation.
+The director of Catholic Social Services in Pennsylvania calls it a life and death situation.

 And oh, have you heard about this?

-They forced a thousand people to evacuate their homes, prompted the governor to declare a state of emergency.
+They forced 1,000 people to evacuate their homes, prompted the governor to declare a state of emergency.

-This country doesn't have refugees because nobody wants to leave this country.
+This country doesn't have refugees because nobody wants to leave this country, no matter what it is that happens.

-And there's boy, there's environmental news all over the place.
+And boy, there's environmental news all over the place.

 The worst drought in more than 40 years is damaging the world's biggest jungle.